nschorgh/Planetary-Code-Collection/Mars/Test/README_tests.txt

 ./a.out

-reads input.par and produces outputs Tprofile, Tsurface, and z
+reads input.par and produces outputs 'Tprofile', 'Tsurface', and 'z'